PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

  </div>

-## 2) Human-Centered AI Fundamentals & Applications
+## 3) Human-Centered AI Fundamentals & Applications
 You can find [the slides here](https://github.com/BredaUniversityADSAI/ADS-AI/blob/cbea9fe9290a5512a2ed59137ff6791ec232ddcc/docs/Study%20Content/Human-Centered%20Artificial%20Intelligence/Assets/HCAI%20Fundamentals%20and%20Applications.pptx)!

 A video recording of the lecture can be found in [here]() when it's available.

-## 3) Wizzard of Oz Prototyping
+## 4) Wizzard of Oz - Paper Prototyping
 For this design process we're going to combine two techniques:
-- A. Wizzard of Oz Study (or experiment): pretending to be the 'final' application (or part of it) as envisioned - how to is unspecified means to study, but we'll do paper prototyping.
+- A. Wizzard of Oz Study (or experiment): pretending to be the 'final' application (or part of it) as envisioned - the how; or means, is unspecified and can take may shapes.
+Today, we'll do paper prototyping.
 - B. Paper Prototying: quickly mocking up the 'final' application (or part of it) using illustrated paper cutouts.

 We're combining these two techniques because it allows us to very quickly design and test the core functionality of our application, and thereby identify what works and what doesn't; and therefore how to iterate based on the results.

-### A. Wizzard of Oz Experiments
+### Wizzard of Oz Experiments
 Watch the following video first!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NZR64EF3OpA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>